zhengliyuan1987/zlynote/docs/src/guide/synced/stream_sync.rst

 .. _guide-stream_sync:

 *****************************************
-Internals of stream_sync
+Internals of streamSync
 *****************************************

 .. toctree::
    :hidden:
    :maxdepth: 3

-This document describes the structure and execution of stream_sync, implemented as :ref:`stream_sync <cid-xf::common::utils_hw::stream_sync>` function.
+This document describes the structure and execution of streamSync, implemented as :ref:`streamSync <cid-xf::common::utils_hw::stream_sync>` function.

 .. image:: /images/stream_sync.png
    :alt: stream sync Structure
    :width: 80%
    :align: center

-The stream_sync synchronizes all streams by sharing a same end-flag stream.
+The streamSync synchronizes all streams by sharing a same end-flag stream.
 Each input data stream has an end-flag stream.
 After sync, all ouput data streams share an end-flag stream and each output stream is a duplicate of an input stream.
 That is to say, before output an end-flag, each ouput stream should output a data from corresponding input stream.

 There are applicable conditions: